lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 # General introduction
 \label{introduction}

+## basically: food

+* current challenges
+  - Nitrogen
+* the case for novel crops

+### Societial solutions and technology solutions

+### Novel crops as solutions
+* breeding, how novel crops lag behind

+## Making a case for Azolla

 ### Azolla symbiosis life cycle

+* fern, heterospory
+* nostocs general
+  - nostocs in fern

 ![Illustration of the _Azolla_ symbiosis life cycle by Erbil Güngör](source/figures/fig1_life-cycle.png){#fig:fig1_life-cycle width=100%}

+### breeding a Symbiosis

+### establishing the genetics

+## fundamental scope?
+* study of symbioses in general with meta-omics
+* study of ferns in general

 \newpage